 When a for loop executes, the following occurs:

-Example.
-The following function contains a for statement that counts the number of selected options in a scrolling list (a Select object that allows multiple selections).
+initial-expression, if any, is executed.
+This expression usually initializes one or more loop counters, but the syntax allows an expression of any degree of complexity.condition expression is evaluated.
+If the value of condition is true, the loop statements execute.
+If the value of condition is false, the for loop terminates.statements execute.incrementExpression executes, and control returns to Step 2.for statement that counts the number of selected options in a scrolling list (a Select object that allows multiple selections).
 The for statement declares the variable i and initializes it to zero.
 It checks that i is less than the number of options in the Select object, performs the succeeding if statement, and increments i by one after each pass through the loop.

 <SCRIPT>